 In Chapter One, we examined the definition of GIS - geographic information systems and GIScience, where we started to get an idea of how spatial (where data occurs) and non-spatial (information about that location or mapped object) data are combined to explore the distribution of data and solve spatial problems.
-In Chapter Two, we diverted a little bit to understand the ideas behind geodesy the science of measuring and monitoring the size and shape of the Earth and the location of points on its surface (the science of measuring and monitoring the Earth), geographic coordinate systems (a global "address" system for labeling and locating places on the Earth's surface), and projected coordinate systems (flat maps which allow us to measure in linear units vs angular units, but come at the cost of distortion).
-These concepts both start to come together in this chapter where we look at types of spatial data: vector data, raster data, and data tables, because GIS software is useless without data.
+In Chapter Two, we diverted a little bit to understand the ideas behind geodesy (the science of measuring and monitoring the Earth), geographic coordinate systems (a global "address" system for labeling and locating places on the Earth's surface), and projected coordinate systems (flat maps which allow us to measure in linear units vs angular units, but come at the cost of distortion).
+These concepts start to come together in this chapter where we look at our first three types of spatial data: vector data, raster data, and data tables, because GIS software is useless without data.
 Like an oven without a giant dish of macaroni and cheese, the software is just a tool waiting for input to produce something gooey and delicious - like a map of all the best mac n' cheese restaurants in the city.

 Within the GIS model, this chapter will deal with the representation portion, looking at how it is we represent the real world (reality) in scaled down formats capable of being downloaded whenever we wish.
 While we will examine several formats of data throughout the semester, all GIS data can be broken into three main categories: vector, raster, and data tables.
 All three types are important and necessary to solve problems using GIS, so each type will get equal emphasis.